Soumik-7031/Today-s-Weather/README.md

 # Today-s-Weather ☀️ 🌧️ ☔
-It's a simple Weather application which detects any Country's current weather.
+An android App which detects any Country's current weather.

-Build using Android Studio.

 # DEMO